-We believe that the net proceeds from this offering, together with our existing cash and cash equivalents, and the amounts available for borrowing under the term loan facility with Solar Capital Ltd., will fund our projected operating expenses and capital expenditure requirements through mid-2017.
+We believe that the net proceeds from this offering, together with our existing cash, cash equivalents and short-term investments, will fund our projected operating expenses and capital expenditure requirements through mid-2017.
 In addition, we expect to have received progression-free survival, or PFS, data from the planned Phase 3 clinical trial of entinostat in mid-2017 sufficient to determine whether or not such data demonstrates improvement in PFS, the trial's primary endpoint.